Reflections On This Week’s Principle:

 Despite the hype and misrepresentation it really does seem to play a key role in many internal process.
 The specifics of the mechanisms involved are still being explored and debated by scientists.
 Happily a simplistic, and no doubt flawed picture will serve for our purposes.

 So here’s the thing: One of dopamine’s functions is connected to staying focused on anticipated reward.
 So as you approach the object, or situation you crave your dopamine level increases.
 This reflects the pleasure tied to your image of attaining your desired end — whatever it may be.
 That’s understandable, our pleasure is linked to the objects of our desire.
 So dopamine is not about directly reinforcing the pleasure itself but rather it’s pursuit.
 What’s a bit more surprising is what, according to some sources, happens next.
 Just as you draw near to those ends you are pursuing your dopamine level suddenly drops, and an all too familiar feeling of sadness, emptiness, or disappointment sets in.
 Do you know that feeling?
 I sure do.
 I think it is a pretty common, and well known register.

 This dopamine rollercoaster is at least one of the physiological mechanisms that makes it certain that:

-However, we don’t really require support from the lab to verify the principle which says, “in the pursuit of ends we enchain ourselves”.
+However, we don’t really require support from the lab to verify the principle which points out how in the pursuit of ends we enchain ourselves.
 It’s a truth that can be realized in the laboratory of your own hearts.
-I have observed that, in the measure I lower the noise in my head, and learn to register the activities of my consciousness clearly (e.g., try not confuse being lonely with being hungry, or being afraid with being tired, etc) I gain an adequate internal laboratory for my own experiments in this field.
-My interest in the kind of research we are discussing is largely because I hope it might inspire me to think about the principle in new ways.
+I have observed that, in the measure I lower the noise in my head, and learn to register the activities of my consciousness clearly (e.g., try not confuse being lonely with being hungry, or being afraid with being tired, etc) I gain a more adequate internal laboratory for my own experiments in this field.
+My interest in the kind of scientific research we are discussing is not so much because of my interest in neurochemistry.
+It is largely because I hope the science might inspire me to think about the principle in new ways.